Valletta F.C.

 Considered one of the most supported and successful clubs in Maltese football, the club has won 25 league titles, 14 FA Trophies and a record 13 Super Cups.
+During the 2021–22 season the club was sponsored by Meridianbet.

 History

 There is no clear evidence on when Valletta F.C. started, hence the fact that Valletta possessed two clubs at that era.
 The foundation of Valletta F.C. was laid with the creation of the Valletta United team.
 Valletta United was known as the "team of the square" since the club was located in St. George's Square.
 Valletta United represented the city from 1904 to 1932.

 The city of Valletta in Malta has a long footballing history, between 1886 and 1919 at some point or another, around fourteen teams had competed representing the city.
 Amongst these early teams included the popular Boys Empire League, Valletta College, St. George's Square, Dockyard Albion and Malta Athletic Club.

 An early step in the history of the current club was the founding of Valletta United Football Club in 1903 by local youngsters.
 Despite their enthusiasm for the game which had been brought to the island by the British, the youngsters had a rough start with limited supplies.
 They cut their white trousers into long shorts and dyed their shirts into that of the club colours (brown, with yellow sleeves) for their uniforms.

 The Ditch at Porte des Bombes, which itself had been the scene of the first ever recorded Maltese football match in 1886, was chosen to host Valletta United's first match on 9 January 1904.
 United faced off against a team from the Collegiate School and won 1–0 with a strike from a forward named L. Agius.
 The full Valletta United team that day included;